 As for the plywood thickness, I suggest getting pieces that are thick enough where you don’t have to worry about the length of the various screws.
-I used 1/2″ thick boards but really needed 3/4″ to avoid this issue.
+I used 1/2″ thick boards but really needed 3/4″ to avoid the issue in the next photo.
 I tried to find shorter screws to keep it from happening but like I said, there’s not much of a size selection for black screws.
 I ended up putting hot glue over these to keep little fingers from getting poked someday.

 Lastly, I originally planned to find some sort of collapsible locking arms or brackets to lock the boards open for safety reasons but I couldn’t find anything that worked.
 But the piece is super heavy and actually very secure when opened so it turned out not to be as much of an issue as I thought it would.
-If it becomes an issue when he’s a little older I may just put some small chains on the side.
+I put clear grippy dots on the four corners so it wouldn’t slide and they work great.

 After sanding your boards, you’ll paint them and use whatever finish you’d like.
 I went with Saltwash again (see process here) so that the boards would have a sensory texture effect also.
 Two little sample pots of paint were the perfect amount for my two boards.